eraofchaos/eraofchaos.github.io/units/Gnoll.md

  **Unit Soul:** [ Gnoll](/Items/unt_41/)

  **Unit description:**

+ **Unit second description :** stuns enemies and deals tons of damage.
+Get bonus ATK when facing the unit with the lowest remaining HP

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.